 Emanuele working on my kayak behind his house.
 Shaping a rib.

 I missed seeing how Emanuele measured the length for the ribs but he had soaked them in water for a day or two and was able to bend them to shape with just his two hands and his teeth.
 [It seems that I’d been filming him with the defective movie camera as I don’t have any still color photos of him doing the work.
 On the 9th I did take these few b/w with a different camera.]
-Golden mentions that in some of the museum specimens he measured you can see actual teeth marks on the ribs! (e.g. KoG page 191 about kayak #18).
+Golden mentions in his “Kayaks of Greenland” [KoG] that in some of the museum specimens he measured you can see actual teeth marks on the ribs! (e.g. page 191 about kayak #18).

 The kayaks, as we’re all tired of hearing, are made to measure for their owners.
 So the first step was to take my measurements.
 Knud and Emanuele did this by marking what they needed with blue chalk (my memory’s a bit vague on this) on a single piece of cord just a bit longer than my height.
 I remember being surprised (impressed?) that all the relevant measurements were marked in that way within the same length of cord.
 They then offered to make a slightly wider than usual kayak for me.
 But by that time I’d been checking the fit of Ludwig’s which he was offering to lend me for me to go hunting with.
 It seemed to fit me well enough, so I insisted that mine be no wider than his.

 Also by that time I’d been able to try out several different kayaks — at Ummannatsiaq, Ikerasak, Qaarsut and at Illorsuit itself.
 So I knew that I could use a little more depth than seemed usual in the hunters’ kayaks.
 Just that little bit that would allow me to very slightly bend my knees.
 Emanuele did provide for this — certainly once I’d managed to squeeze into it, the kayak was always a comfortable fit.
 And yet, when I look at Winning’s drawings of the kayak nowadays I’m impressed to see how low the fore deck is.
 Quite as low, to my eye, as on the village hunters’ own kayaks.
-If I’m right about that, then the extra depth that Emanuele did give my kayak was in the shape and size of the ribs and didn’t affect the shape of the “masik” or the deck beams under the fore deck.
+If I’m right about that, then the extra depth that Emanuele did give my kayak was in the shape and size of the ribs and didn’t affect the shape of the masik (the principal fore deck beam) and the fore deck itself.

 There’s been some speculation on QajaqUSA.org about how the size of the kayak Emanuele made for me compared with the kayaks actually being used by the Illorsuit hunters.
 So let’s clear up this point —

 1) the beam or width.
-Emanuele made it with exactly the same width as Ludwig Quist’s.
+Emanuele made it with exactly the same width as Ludwig Quist’s (20 15/16 inches).
 And Ludwig won the village race in that kayak!

 Heath’s kayak was made to be 5/8 of an inch wider than mine and one inch deeper.